20 Amazing Games for 7-10-year-olds with ADHD/ADD and Dyslexia!

 You need to read and do the math to keep score in Yahtzee.

-My thirteen year old with ADHD predominantly hyper usually doesn’t have enough patience to finish the game.
+My thirteen-year-old with ADHD predominantly hyper usually doesn’t have enough patience to finish the game.

 He needs some encouragement to finish or we need to call him back when it’s his turn.